 An American classic that hails from New Jersey!
 Rutgers Tomato is a poster child for its kind with beautiful globe-shaped fruits that are great for fresh eating or canning.
 Fine flavor and heavy yields make it a gardener’s favorite!
 Determinate plants mature in 60-100 days.
+Here are our best tips for Growing Tomatoes, too!

 Each packet contains approximately 25 seeds.